pascal-wolf/two-agent-approach/README.md

-# Demo two Agent Approach
+# Demo Two Agent Approach

 This repository focuses on a two agent LLM approach in which different agents are able to answer qualitative and quantitative questions.